Richard Rolle: Mystical Experiences

+Rolle's Disciples

 Around 1348, Rolle knew the Yorkshire anchoress Margaret Kirkby, who was his principal disciple and the recipient of much of his writings and would be important in establishing his later reputation.

+Death

 Rolle died in Michaelmas 1349 at the Cistercian nunnery at Hampole.
-Because of his time spent there, where he was director of the inmates, he is sometimes known as Richard Rolle of Hampole, or de Hampole.
-It is unclear what his function was there: he was not the nuns' official confessor, who was a Franciscan (in any case, it is unlikely he would have had ecclesiastical sanction for this, since unless the theory about his ordination in Paris is correct, he was probably not ordained, since his name is not in the list of those ordained in the dioceses of York or Durham in the relevant years).
+Because of his time spent there, he is sometimes known as Richard Rolle of Hampole, or de Hampole.
+It is not known what his role there was.
 However he wrote The Form of Living and his English Psalter for a nun there, Margaret Kirkby (who later took up a similar life to Rolle, as an anchoress), and Ego Dormio for a nun at Yedingham.
-It is possible that he died of the Black Death, but there is no direct evidence for this.
+He died of the Black Death, but there is no direct evidence for this.
 He was buried first in the nuns' cemetery at Hampole.
 Later records of people making offerings of candles at his shrine show that he was moved first to the chancel and then to his own chapel.

 Works

 Rolle probably began writing in the early 1330s, and continued until his death – but there is no certain chronology of his various works.
 He wrote in both Latin and English, with his English works apparently all dating from after c.
 1340.

 The precise dating of Rolle's works is a matter of much modern dispute.
 The dates set out by Hope Emily Allen in 1927 have been widely used by later writers, but in 1991 Nicholas Watson set out a rather different vision of the chronology of Rolle's writing.

 In one of his best-known works, Incendium Amoris (The Fire of Love), Rolle provides an account of his mystical experiences, which he describes as being of three kinds: a physical warmth in his body, a sense of wonderful sweetness, and a heavenly music that accompanied him as he chanted the Psalms.
 The book was widely read in the Middle Ages, and described the four purgative stages that one had to go through to become closer to God: described as open door, heat, song, and sweetness.
+This was part of an important movement in medieval Christianity, in which the feeling of God's presence became central to devotional practice; Rolle is a key figure in the development of affective mysticism.
+Similarly, as Andrew Kraebel has demonstrated, Rolle claims that his extensive commentary on scripture (in both Latin and the vernacular) is divinely inspired, giving his works an authority beyond that of the purely interpretive and academic (even as he drew on a wide range of Biblical scholarship).

 His last work was probably the English The Form of Living, written in autumn 1348 at the earliest.
 It is addressed to Margaret Kirkby, who entered her enclosure as a recluse on 12 December 1348, and is a vernacular guide for her life as an anchorite.

 His works are often classified into commentaries, treatises and epistles.
 As such, the commentaries are: